WillowHayward/WillHayCode.github.io/pages/01.home/pmm-1/post.md

 Given that a camera has four properties (x, y, width, height) it would be easy to assume that in order to zoom in, you'd just make the height/width smaller, and that to zoom out you'd make them bigger.

-The theory on that is perfectly sound.
 On paper that's exactly what you do - but computers are decidedly *not* paper, so it gets a bit trickier.

-See it turns out that displaying an image on screen is trickier than you'd think.
+See it turns out that displaying an image on screen is more difficult than you'd think.
 I'm not a graphics man, so I can't give you the full details - but because of the way that Phaser was coded originally, zooming is not on the menu.
 The creators, Photonstorm, are working hard to rectify this in V3, slated for release later this year, but until then the way that you zoom in Phaser is... well it's insane.

 Let's expand our Scene Graph theory a little bit.